jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 much as a single line of code, or any configuration changes!

-Technically, SBDG identified the configuration of the client application and pushed configuration metadata for the required server-side, "*/Customers*" Region up to the cluster.
+Technically, [spring-boot-gemfire-name] identified the configuration of the client application and pushed configuration metadata for the required server-side, "*/Customers*" Region up to the cluster.
 Not only that, but the configuration metadata was sent in such a way that the cluster will